Azure/azure-powershell/src/DesktopVirtualization/docs/New-AzWvdScalingPlanPersonalSchedule.md

 ### -RampUpStartVMOnConnect
 The desired configuration of Start VM On Connect for the hostpool during the ramp up phase.
-If this is disabled, session hosts must be turned on using rampUpAutoStartHosts or by turning them on manually.
+If this is disabled, session hosts must be turned on using RampUpStartHost or by turning them on manually.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.DesktopVirtualization.Support.SetStartVMOnConnect